cal101/cal_gdbstub/notes/rom/wdt.md

 You can use `objdump` to analyze an annotated ROM image like [this](https://github.com/jcmvbkbc/esp-elf-rom).
 I am doing it differently: Following the traces of [Blinky](https://github.com/cal101/cal_gdbstub/blob/master/BlinkyTale1.md) I am using gdb for disassembling and an annotated ROM image to provide symbols.

-The following address ranges are usefull to understand the analysis:
+The following address ranges are usefull to understand the analysis: (see memory map in wiki for more information)

-    0x3fffc000 Addresses in data RAM, content is mutable 0x40000000 Start of firmware ROM, content is immutable
+    0x3fffc000 Addresses in data RAM, content is mutable 0x40000000 Start of firmware ROM, content is immutable 0x60000000 Contains I/O registers

 The ABI defines how registers are used for parameters and return values.